JHawk

-Jeremy Hawkins (born August 8, 1991) known professionally as JHawk or JHawk Productions, is an American record producer and songwriter from Los Angeles, California.
-He is known for pioneering the Jerkin' Movement, accumulating tens of millions of views and streams, contributing heavily to the success of a number of Los Angeles-based artists.
-Hawkins is perhaps best known for producing The Rej3ctz's breakout hit "Cat Daddy" in 2011 which reached Number 77 on the Hot R&B/Hip-Hop Songs and achieved Platinum certification independently.
+Jeremy Hawkins (born August 8, 1991), known professionally as JHawk or JHawk Productions, is an American record producer and songwriter from Los Angeles, California.
+He is known for pioneering the Jerkin' movement, accumulating tens of millions of views and streams and contributing heavily to the success of a number of Los Angeles-based artists.
+Hawkins is perhaps best known for producing The Rej3ctz's breakout hit "Cat Daddy" in 2011, which reached number 77 on the Hot R&B/Hip-Hop Songs and achieved platinum certification independently.

 Early life

 JHawk grew up in Leimert Park, Los Angeles.
 His parents are musicians, mother being a local vocalist and father being a multi-instrumentalist.
 He is a great nephew to The Chambers Brothers, and he often observed the band rehearse and play live shows for his great-grandmother.
 Shortly after his father gave him his first music sequencer software, Hip Hop eJay, he started making beats at the age of 11 and desired to become a music producer.
 Stating to Killerhiphophop's Quez, "I put out my 1st song on the internet when I was about 15-16, and I've just been going hard ever since".